panw-trs/lumberjack/README.md

     // using gzip.
 The default is not to perform compression.
     Compress bool `json:"compress" yaml:"compress"`
     // contains filtered or unexported fields
+    // Duration should be rotateDuration * time.Minute
+	rotateDuration int64
 }
 ```
 Logger is an io.WriteCloser that writes to the specified filename.